Markicode/Woordenschat/README.md

 ﻿# Library Management API

 A RESTful Web API for managing a library system.
-This project is built as a learning-focused backend application using ASP.NET Core and Entity Framework Core.
+This project is built as a learning-focused backend application using ASP.NET Core and Entity Framework Core, with a strong emphasis on clean architecture, separation of concerns, and testability.

-The API supports managing books with multiple genres, including hierarchical genres, and follows clean API design principles such as DTO usage and separation of concerns.
+The API supports managing books with multiple genres, including hierarchical genres.

 ---